anebz/cloud/Accreditations/aws_developer_associate.md

 * **Transforms** required field. if this is used, it means the document is a SAM template
 * **Resources** required field. defines the resources and their properties
   * Can reference a nested stack, which must be previously saved in S3
-  * `!GetApp` returns the value of an attribute from a resource in the template
+  * `!GetAtt` returns the value of an attribute from a resource in the template, can't receive inputs
 * **Conditions** section includes conditions that control whether certain resource properties are assigned a value during stack creation or update
 * **Parameters** to *pass values* such as passwords to the template at runtime.
 Does not allow conditions.
 Allows the data types of string, number and list.
 * **Mappings** of keys and values that can specify conditional parameter values
-  * `!FindinMap` returns the value of a key of a variable in the section.
-Use this for the map of the base AMIs.
+  - `!FindInMap` returns the value corresponding to keys in a two-level map that is declared in this section
 * **Outputs** declares output values that you can import into other stacks, return in response or view on CF console.
 Use Export field for this
   * With a cross-stack reference, owners of the web app stacks don't need to create or maintain networking rules or assets

 Intrinsic functions in templates are used to assign values to properties that aren't available until runtime. `Ref` returns the value of the specified parameter or resource, but cannot import values.
+It can accept input value from the user.

 If part of the CF deployment fails due to a misconfiguration, CF rollbacks the entire stack.
 If one of the resources in a stack can't be created, previously created resources get deleted and the stack creation terminates.
 Termination Protection stack option prevents accidental deletion of an entire CloudFormation stack.